DaltonMcCart/CSC232-Hw01/README.md

     $ ls
     $
     ```
-1. Use the GitHub classroom assignment link found in the Microsoft Teams Labs channel to have the lab assignment created for you in your GitHub account.
+1. Use the GitHub classroom assignment link found in the Microsoft Teams Homework channel to have the homework assignment created for you in your GitHub account.
-1. Once the lab has been created in your GitHub account, clone your repository:
+1. Once the assignment has been created in your GitHub account, clone your repository:

     ```bash
     $ git clone <repo-url-copied-from-github>